Frequently Asked Questions (FAQs)

-Accounts over 180 days old are subject to reporting to a collections agency.
-Being sent to collections can negatively effect credit and increase your repayment costs through collection fees.
-If you have a delinquent account, your Alaska Permanent Fund Dividend (PFD) may be garnished under Alaska Statute 14.40.251 and Alaska Statute 43.23.073.
+Accounts with unpaid balances over 180 days old are in default and are therefore subject to placement with 3rd party collection agencies.
+Being sent to collections may have a negative impact on your credit and increase your repayment costs through collection fees.
+If you have a delinquent account, your Alaska Permanent Fund Dividend (PFD) may be garnished under Alaska Statute 14.40.251 and Alaska Statute 43.23.190.

 - How can I avoid late fees?